Mir Muhammad of Rawanduz: Reception by Christians

+Comparisons

+He has been compared to Saddam Hussein for their similarities and both were presented as a “symbol and hero" in their nation.
+Saddam's personality and characteristics bear a striking resemblance to Mir Muhammad.
+Some critics argue that Saddam Hussein inherited and embraced the methods of violence, brutality and ethnic cleansing of Mir Muhammad.

 Legacy

 There were traits of Kurdish awareness by the Soran Emirate including the desire to unite all Kurdish areas under one rule and the use of Kurdish uniforms for his army.
 On this, Emir Kor's brother Rasul told British writer and traveller Frederick Milingen:

 With an aspiring genius he had conceived the grande idée of emancipating his country from the authority of the sultans, and of consolidating the power of his family.
 Uniting the qualities of a conqueror and of a legislator, Mehemet Pasha succeeded in extending his sway over the neighbouring provinces of Kerkuk[sic] and Mussul [sic], and in gathering under his flag a large number of Koordish [sic] troop.